msracver/Deformable-ConvNets/README.md

 ~~~
 git clone https://github.com/msracver/Deformable-ConvNets.git
 ~~~
-2. For Windows user, run ``cmd .\init.bat``, for Linux user, run `sh ./init.sh`, it will build cython module automatically and add some folder.
+2. For Windows user, run ``cmd .\init.bat``, for Linux user, run `sh ./init.sh`.
+The scripts will build cython module automatically and create some folders.
-3. Copy operators in `./rfcn/operator_cxx` to `$(YOUR_MXNET_FOLDER)/src/operator/contrib` and recompile your MXNet
+3. Copy operators in `./rfcn/operator_cxx` to `$(YOUR_MXNET_FOLDER)/src/operator/contrib` and recompile MXNet.
-4. You can either install your MXNet, or if you are an advance user, you can put your Python packge to `./external/mxnet/$(YOUR_MXNET_PACKAGE)`, and modify `MXNET_VERSION` in `./experiments/rfcn/cfgs/*.yaml` to `$(YOUR_MXNET_PACKAGE)`, it will help you switch your MXNet version quickly.
+4. Please install MXNet following the official guide of MXNet.
+For advanced users, you may put your Python packge to `./external/mxnet/$(YOUR_MXNET_PACKAGE)`, and modify `MXNET_VERSION` in `./experiments/rfcn/cfgs/*.yaml` to `$(YOUR_MXNET_PACKAGE)`, then you can switch among different versions of MXNet quickly.

 ## Demo

-1. To use the demo with our trained model (on MSCOCO trainval dataset), please download the model manually from [OneDrive](https://1drv.ms/u/s!AoN7vygOjLIQqmE7XqFVLbeZDfVN), and put it under `model/`.
+1. To use the demo with our trained model (on COCO trainval), please download the model manually from [OneDrive](https://1drv.ms/u/s!AoN7vygOjLIQqmE7XqFVLbeZDfVN), and put it under folder `model/`.

 	Make sure it looks like this:
 	```
 	./model/rfcn_dcn_coco-0000.params
 	./model/rfcn_coco-0000.params
 	```
-2. To run the demo
+2. To run the demo, run
 	```
 	python ./rfcn/demo.py
 	```